AndrVLDZ/crc-bot/README.md

 * sqlite3
 * cexprtk 0.4.0

-*P.S.
-The list of libraries that must be installed to run the bot is in requirements.txt.*
+P.S.
+The list of libraries that must be installed to run the bot is in requirements.txt

 ## How to run?